-Pediatric trichomoniasis, also known as trich (pronounced "trick"), is a common sexually transmitted infection (STI) that impacts both males and females.
+Adolescent Trichomoniasis, also known as trich (pronounced "trick"), is a common sexually transmitted infection (STI) that impacts both males and females.

 If your teenager is sexually active, they may be at risk of contracting trichomoniasis, a common sexually transmitted infection (STI).
 Trichomoniasis is caused by a parasite called trichomonas vaginalis.
 The parasite is carried in sexual fluids and can be passed to and from both males and females.

-Females are more likely to have a trichomoniasis infection, which affects their lower genital tract, including the vagina.
+In females, the infection affects their lower genital tract, including the vagina.
 In males, the infection affects their urethra (tube that carries urine out of the body).
 Trichomoniasis does not typically spread to other parts of the body, and stays in the genital tract.